PARTNER / CHIEF OPERATING OFFICER

 Janet started her film and television career at CBS’ 60 Minutes as Diane Sawyer's associate producer.
 She then worked as a producer at ABC News’ Prime Time Live, as the editorial producer for ABC’s legal and criminal justice coverage, a national producer at Dateline NBC, and an executive producer at VNI (which became New York Times Television).
 After working at the networks, she moved to PBS where she produced and directed an award winning four hour joint Frontline/Nightline project on the juvenile justice system in California, and executive produced the Emmy award winning PBS Life 360.
 In 2001, she co-founded Sierra/Tango Productions, which has produced over 20 films on subjects ranging from 13-year-old girls to US veterans returning from war.
 No Place On Earth, marked her debut as a theatrical director.
 Unseen Enemy and Memory Games are her latest films.
 Besides the Emmy, her awards include two American Bar Association silver gavel awards, a George Foster Peabody Award, 2 Cine Golden Eagles, 2 Casey medals for meritorious journalism, a National Headliner Award, a Sigma Delta Chi Award, and honorable mention Robert F. Kennedy Journalism and Overseas Press awards.
 In 2013, she was nominated for a writer’s guild for No Place On Earth.

-DIRECTOR DEVELOPMENT AND DISTRIBUTION
+ASSOCIATE PRODUCER OF DEVELOPMENT AND DISTRIBUTION

 CINEMATOGRAPHER / DIRECTOR